Veykril/tlborm/src/macros/minutiae/debugging.md

 [`cargo-expand`](https://github.com/dtolnay/cargo-expand) made by [`dtolnay`](https://github.com/dtolnay)
 which is basically just a wrapper around it.

+You can also use the [playground](https://play.rust-lang.org/), clicking on its `TOOLS` button in the top right gives you the option to expand macros right there!

 Another amazing tool is [`lukaslueg`'s](https://github.com/lukaslueg) [`macro_railroad`](https://github.com/lukaslueg/macro_railroad), a tool that allows you visualize and generate syntax diagrams for Rust's `macro-by-example` style macros.
 It visualizes the accepted